-5) 'plants'

-Live plants and live parts of plants, including fresh fruit, vegetables and seeds;

-6) 'plant products'

-Products of plant origin in unprocessed state or having undergone only simple preparation, such as milling, drying or pressing, but excluding plants;

-7) 'harmful organisms'

-Any species, strain or biotype belonging to the animal kingdom or plant kingdom or pathogenic agent injurious to plants or plant products;

-8) 'placing on the market'

-The holding for the purpose of sale within the Community, including offering for sale or any other form of transfer, whether free of charge or not, and the sale, distribution, and other forms of transfer themselves, but not the return to the previous seller.
-Release for free circulation into the territory of the Community shall constitute placing on the market for the purposes of this Regulation;

-9) 'authorisation of a plant protection product'

-Administrative act by which the competent authority of a Member State authorises the placing on the market of a plant protection product in its territory;
+- 5. 'plants' means live plants and live parts of plants, including fresh fruit, vegetables and seeds; - 'plant products' means products of plant origin in an unprocessed state or having undergone only simple preparation, such as milling, drying or pressing, but excluding plants; - 7. 'harmful organisms' means any species, strain or biotype belonging to the animal kingdom or plant kingdom or pathogenic agent injurious to plants or plant products; - 8. 'non-chemical methods' means alternative methods to chemical pesticides for plant protection and pest management, based on agronomic techniques such as those referred to in point 1 of Annex III to Directive 2009/128/EC, or physical, mechanical or biological pest control methods; - 9. 'placing on the market' means the holding for the purpose of sale within the Community, including offering for sale or any other form of transfer, whether free of charge or not, and the sale, distribution, and other forms of transfer themselves, but not the return to the previous seller.
+Release for free circulation into the territory of the Community shall constitute placing on the market for the purposes of this Regulation; - 'authorisation of a plant protection product' means an administrative act by which the competent authority of a Member State authorises the placing on the market of a plant protection product in its territory; - 11. 'producer' means a person who manufactures plant protection products, active substances, safeners, synergists, co-formulants or adjuvants on his own, or who contracts this manufacturing to another party, or a person designated by the manufacturer as his sole representative for the purpose of compliance with this Regulation; - 12. 'letter of access' means an original document by which the owner of data protected under this Regulation agrees to the use of such data under the specific terms and conditions by the competent authority for the purpose of granting an authorisation of a plant protection product or an approval of an active substance, synergist or safener for the benefit of another applicant;

-10) 'producer'

-(1) OJ 196, 16.8.1967, p.
-1.

-A person who manufactures plant protection products, active substances, safeners, synergists, co-formulants or adjuvants on his own, or who contracts this manufacturing to another party, or a person designated by the manufacturer as his sole representative for the purpose of compliance with this Regulation;

-11) 'letter of access'

-An original document by which the owner of data protected under this Regulation agrees to the use of such data under the specific terms and conditions by the competent authority for the purpose of granting an authorisation of a plant protection product or an approval of an active substance, synergist or safener for the benefit of another applicant;

-12) 'environment'

-Waters (including ground, surface, transitional, coastal and marine), sediment, soil, air, land, wild species of fauna and flora, and any interrelationship between them, and any relationship with other living organisms;

-13) 'micro-organisms'

-Any microbiological entity, including lower fungi and viruses, cellular or non-cellular, capable of replication or of transferring genetic material;

-14) 'genetically modified organisms'

-Organisms in which the genetic material has been altered within the meaning of Article 2(2) of Directive 2001/18/EC of the European Parliament and of the Council of 12 March 2001 on the deliberate release into the environment of genetically modified organisms (2);
+- 13. 'environment' means waters (including ground, surface, transitional, coastal and marine), sediment, soil, air, land, wild species of fauna and flora, and any interrelationship between them, and any relationship with other living organisms; - 14. 'vulnerable groups' means persons needing specific consideration when assessing the acute and chronic health effects of plant protection products.
+These include pregnant and nursing women, the unborn, infants and children, the elderly and workers and residents subject to high pesticide exposure over the long term; - 15. 'micro-organisms' means any microbiological entity, including lower fungi and viruses, cellular or non-cellular, capable of replication or of transferring genetic material; - 16. 'genetically modified organisms' means organisms in which the genetic material has been altered within the meaning of Article 2(2) of Directive 2001/18/EC of the European Parliament and of the Council of 12 March 2001 on the deliberate release into the environment of genetically modified organisms (1); - 17. 'zone' means a group of Member States as defined in Annex I.

-15) 'zone'

-Group of Member States as defined in Annex I.